semdyk/semdyk/README.md

 <p>

-Hi 👋, I am **Sem D** an enthusiastic and ambitious front end developer.
+Hi 👋, I am **Sem D.** an enthusiastic and ambitious developer.
 I am a Fullstack Developer with a knowledge with a fast amount of coding languages.
 I love to network, join new communities and add value ✨

 <div>
 <details>
   <summary>🧑 More about me</summary>

-- 🔭 I’m currently on a journey to build **great** things
+- 🔭 I’m currently studying **Software Development**

 - 🌱 I’m currently learning **everything** 🤓

-- 🤝 I’m looking for help with **finding projects to contribute to!**

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/semdyk)